basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 available than eventually consistent operations because strongly consistent operations can only succeed if a **quorum** of object replicas are currently reachable.
-A quorum can be expressed as N / 2 + 1 (or `n_val` / 2 + 1), meaning 3 replicas if N=5, 4 replicas if N=7, etc. If N=7 and 4 replicas are unavailable, for example, no strongly consistent operations on that object can succeed.
+A quorum can be expressed as N / 2 + 1 (or `n_val` / 2 + 1), meaning that 3 replicas constitutes a quorum if N=5, 4 replicas if N=7, etc. If N=7 and 4 replicas are unavailable, for example, no strongly consistent operations on that object can succeed.

 While Riak uses an N of 3 by default, bear in mind that **higher values of N will allow for more fault tolerance**.
 The table below shows the